Penderyn, Rhondda Cynon Taf: History

-Penderyn began as an agricultural village, which supplied the ever growing needs of the nearby local market town of Aberdare.
+At some point Penderyn became an agricultural village, which supplied the growing needs of the nearby local market town of Aberdare.

 Until the county's inclusion in Powys in 1974 the village was in the county of Brecknockshire.

 Governance

 Penderyn is in the community of Hirwaun and, at the lowest tier of local government, is represented by Hirwaun & Penderyn Community Council.

-Penderyn is one of two electoral wards in the community, electing 4 members to the community council.
+Penderyn is one of two electoral wards in the community, which elects 4 members to the community council.